saurabhsinghdikhit/GATEWAY_ASSIGNMENTS/.net core assignment/Core-Assignment/README.md

 update-database

-## About: Human Resoource management
+## About: Human Resource management
 - ⚡ Used Multitier architecture
 - 🔭 Used JWT token authentication to authenticate apis.
 - 🌱 Used Filters to Add Your name in each response headers